- Death of King Antiochos III the Great of the Seleucid Empire;

 A triumph denied?

 The new consuls, Marcus Aemilius Lepidus and Gaius Flaminius, had been elected early in the year (18 February according to the Roman calendar, but 17 October of the previous year according to ours).
 Both were given Liguria as their province, as rumours that a new war was looming in that part of the Italian peninsula were growing ever stronger.
 Liguria was never a popular province.
-It was dirt poor, there was little booty to be gained, the terrain was difficult and the enemies were fierce and difficult to defeat.
+It was dirt poor, there was little booty to be gained, the terrain was difficult and the enemies were fierce and hard to defeat.
 This was probably the main reason that the consul Lepidus protested the Senate’s decision.
 It was clear that the consul wanted to be sent to the East, where circumstances were more comfortable and opportunities for rich spoils much greater.
 But the Senate, after hearing Lepidus’ argument, decided to stick to its previous decision: the consuls would both be charged with the war against the Ligurians.

 In his speech to the Senate, Lepidus had especially criticised Marcus Fulvius Nobilior, the man who had captured Ambrakia in Greece in 189 BCE and Same on Kephallenia the next year.
 Lepidus and Nobilior were old enemies.
 The former blamed the latter for having frustrated his attempts to win the consulship in previous years (Nobilior had presided over these elections).
 Lepidus now introduced envoys from Ambrakia to the Senate, who complained about Nobilior’s actions with regard to their city.
 However, the other consul, Flaminius, came forward in defence of Nobilior, who was still abroad.
 As a consequence, the Senate could not reach a decision.
 But then Flaminius fell ill.
 Lepidus now quickly tabled a proposal to give the Ambrakians back their possessions (save the treasures stolen from temples) and allow them to live under their own laws.
 The proposal was adopted, but this was only made possible because many senators were absent.
 Rome was hit by some kind of epidemic this year, and this may have affected attendance rates as well.